 Jellyfin vs Plex: Which Media Server Should You Use?

-Device Compatibility with Jellyfin and Plex
+Device Compatibility: Jellyfin vs Plex

 Jellyfin’s Device Compatibility

-One of my favorite devices to run Jellyfin on is a Synology NAS as people who own a NAS will generally keep their media on that device.
+One of my favorite devices to run Jellyfin on is a Synology NAS, as people who own a NAS will generally keep their media on that device.
 However, you can run Jellyfin on any device that supports Docker (even something like a Raspberry Pi).

 jellyfin vs. plex - jellyfin dashboard.